Composition of Bhargava's Cubes over Number Fields: Introduction

 \section{Introduction}

 The composition of quadratic forms dates back to the 19th century: Gauss, Dirichlet and Dedekind were concerned with binary quadratic forms with coefficients in $\Z$.
-In the 20th century, different approaches taken in \cite{Butts-Dulin, Butts-Estes, Kaplansky, Kneser, Towber} lead to generalizations of the theory to almost any ring.
+In the 20th century, different approaches taken in \cite{Butts-Dulin, Butts-Estes, Kaplansky, Kneser, Towber} led to generalizations of the theory to many other rings.
 Yet a completely new description of the composition of binary quadratic forms over $\Z$ was given by Bhargava in \cite{BhargavaLawsI}: His novel idea is in using \uv{cubes}, i.e., $2\times2\times2$ boxes of integers.
-To each cube can be attached a triple of binary quadratic forms, and, on the other hand, each cube corresponds to a certain triple of ideals.
-Bhargava obtained via this correspondence not only the Gauss composition of binary quadratic forms but also a composition law on the cubes themselves.
+A triple of binary quadratic forms can be attached to each cube, and, on the other hand, each cube corresponds to a certain triple of ideals.
+Via this correspondence, Bhargava obtained not only the Gauss composition of binary quadratic forms, but also a composition law on the cubes themselves.
 His work was later followed by \cite{Wood} and \cite{ODorney2016}; in particular, O'Dorney \cite{ODorney2016} generalized the composition of cubes to any Dedekind domain.

 In this paper, we try to find a balance between \emph{explicit} and \emph{general}; in particular, we look for such a family of rings, over which cubes themselves carry enough information similarly as in \cite{BhargavaLawsI} (which is not the case in \cite{ODorney2016} and \cite{Wood}).
-This goal is obtained through the results of \cite{KZforms} where a Dedekind-like correspondence was established: For a number field $K$ of narrow class number one, there is a natural bijection between classes of binary quadratic forms over $\OK{K}$ (i.e., over the ring of algebraic integers of $K$), and oriented ideal classes of a quadratic extension of $K$, see Theorem \ref{Theorem:Bijection}.
+This goal is obtained through the results of \cite{KZforms} where a Dedekind-like correspondence was established: For a number field $K$ of narrow class number with at least one real embedding, there is a bijection between classes of binary quadratic forms over $\OK{K}$ (i.e., over the ring of algebraic integers of $K$), and classes of oriented ideals over a quadratic extension of $K$; see Theorem \ref{Theorem:Bijection}.
 We take advantage of the explicit description of the correspondence: First, in Theorem \ref{Theorem:QFCompFromCube}, we show that the three quadratic forms arising from one cube compose to the identity quadratic form.
 Afterwards, we use both of the above-mentioned theorems for the proof of Theorem \ref{Theorem:BijectionCubes}, where we extend Bhargava's result to a correspondence between cubes over $\OK{K}$ and certain triples of ideals.
-This paper is based on the second part of the author's Master thesis \cite{KZthesis}.